ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-9-1.md

-Chapter 9: Mediation and Third-Party Involvement: Techniques for Mediation and Third-Party Involvement
+Techniques for Mediation and Third-Party Involvement
 ======================================================================================================

 In some cases, conflicts in small businesses may be too complex or emotionally charged to resolve with internal conflict management strategies.
 In these situations, mediation and third-party involvement can be effective approaches for resolving conflicts.
 In this chapter, we will explore techniques for mediation and third-party involvement.